 Neolithic tools used in Ireland

 Around this period too, there was an improvement in the climate as temperatures, on average, rose.
 This would have helped in the introduction of barley and wheat.
-The macroliths of the late Mesolithic period began to be replaced by heavier polished axes which were better suited to fell trees.
+The microliths of the late Mesolithic period began to be replaced by heavier polished axes which were better suited to fell trees.
 These axes were made from porcellanite which is much harder than flint.
 It was mined near Cushendall on the Antrim coast and on Rathlin Island.

 Whilst finds of Neolithic axes have been made throughout Ireland, though mainly in Ulster, they have also been found in the south of England which suggests a two-way trade existing between Ireland and Britain.
 It is estimated that over 18,000 of these ancient axes have been found in Ireland alone.

 Neolithic farming & communities

 This new agriculture would allow for population growth and larger communities.
 New more developed houses began to replace the sapling and branch shelters of the past.
 In 1969, at Ballynagilly in County Tyrone, the remains of one of these new houses were discovered.
-It was rectangular in shape and measured six meters by six and a half metres.
+It was rectangular in shape and measured six meters by six and a half meters.
 It had wattle and daub walls supported by oak uprights and substantial posts supported a thatch roof.

-Similar discoveries were made in Limerick and in Campsie about three miles north of Derry on the east bank of the river Foyle.
+Similar discoveries were made in Limerick and in Campsie about three miles north of Derry on the east bank of the River Foyle.
 Also in the nearby Ballyarnett, a town-land about the same distance from Derry but on the west side of the Foyle, at the foot of the Inishowen peninsula.
-At Ballyarnett, burned arrow-heads and wooden palisades indicate the possibility of warfare .
-Carefully placed artefacts in a particular area may give an indication of ritual.
+At Ballyarnett, burned arrow-heads and wooden palisades indicate the possibility of warfare.
+Carefully placed artifacts in a particular area may give an indication of ritual.